 6. Gun Size

-The amount of real estate for your weapon is limited.
+The amount of real estate for your gun is limited.
 If you’re carrying off the body in a purse or bag — I don’t recommend this — you may have more room and this is less of a concern.
-However, gun sizing should definitely be a deciding criterion when choosing your weapon.
+However, gun sizing should definitely be a deciding criterion when choosing your handgun.

 Manufacturers typically make full size, compact, and sub-compact versions of popular pistols or calibers.
 Each of the designs I listed is progressively smaller than the previous.
 I personally carry my Sig Sauer P250, which is a compact model, as my EDC pistol of choice.
 Though, on occasion, I’ll carry a full size 1911 in my shoulder rig.